BwithE/postshell/README.md

 ```

-Generate a Client script that creates a directory called "tools" with the scripts
+##  Generate a Client scripts
+  - This creates a directory called "tools" with the scripts
   - This server also allows `GET` requests from `tools/`
   - You can also store other tools needed (ex: winpeas, linpeas, sharphound, etc)
 ```